Strengthening citizenship education, vocational teachers

 In both Romania and the Netherlands, we see similar challenges in vocational education:

-Civics education often remains an abstract concept for institutions, which are seeking ways to make quality measurable
+Civics education often remains abstract; institutions are looking for ways to make its quality measurable.

 The problem isn't limited to any one area.
 It lies in the combination of teaching methods, attitude, context, and the system.